Vox Lux: Act 1: Genesis

-ACT 2: Regenesis
+Act 2: Regenesis

 In 2017, a terrorist shooting on a beach in Croatia is rumored to be linked to Celeste's music due to the masks that the criminals donned, which are similar to the masks from Celeste's 2001 "Hologram" video.

 Celeste is now 31 years old and preparing for the first night of a concert tour for her sixth album, Vox Lux.
 Her manager informs her of the terrorist shooting, and then tells her to prepare for the ensuing press junkets.
 Before her first interview, Celeste takes her teenage daughter, Albertine (conceived from the encounter with the musician), to lunch.
 Once there, Celeste unveils her erratic and destructive behavior, aided by alcohol, resulting in Celeste and Albertine getting kicked out of the restaurant by the manager.
 It is revealed that, six years prior, Celeste permanently blinded herself in her left eye due to consuming excessive amounts of methanol while binge-drinking household cleaning products.
 Celeste then drove under the influence across three state lines, injuring a man in his left leg and pelvis in the process, which resulted in a public lawsuit.

-After lunch, Celeste has a heated argument with Eleanor after finding out Albertine has recently lost her virginity; Eleanor has been Albertine's guardian since her birth.
+After lunch, Celeste has a heated argument with Eleanor after discovering Albertine has recently lost her virginity; Eleanor has been Albertine's guardian since her birth.
 The press interviews begin soon after, with Celeste becoming increasingly unhinged after one interviewer mentions the aforementioned driving incident.
 Her publicist decides to cancel the rest of the interviews scheduled that day and asks Celeste to rest before the concert.
 However, Celeste and her manager get high on drugs and have sex.
 That evening, an impaired Celeste heads for the concert venue with her entourage in tow.
-She then experiences a mental breakdown, with Ellie successfully comforting her before sending her out.
+She then experiences a mental breakdown, with Eleanor successfully comforting her before sending her out.

-FINALE
+Finale

 Celeste appears ready for the concert and preps for the stage with her band and background dancers.
 She then performs multiple songs with elaborate dance numbers involved.
 It is revealed that after she was shot, Celeste told Eleanor that she made a deal with the devil for her life.
-The movie ends with her manager, Albertine, and Eleanor pensively looking on at the façade of a performing Celeste.
+Her manager, Albertine, and Eleanor pensively look on at the façade of a performing Celeste.